Deploy HAProxy Using Podman on Oracle Linux

 Create the HAProxy Configuration File

-1. Create a new directory for the HAProxy configuration and change into it.
+1. Create a new directory for the HAProxy configuration.

-2. Create the configuration file and enter the HAProxy configuration details that will be used for this test.
+2. Create the configuration file and enter the details required for this tutorial.

 global